nsbajaj/BTS630_Project/README.md

 ### 3. The Shopping System
  * It will be the online listing of products (which has the ability to search, to buy, and to see the products).
  * The system will also have an online shopping cart.

 The product page will have all the settings to finalize marketplace listing.
+Verified purchasers will be able to give a product review on the purchased item, so that it helps the other customers to understand it better.

 ## Description of Prototype to be delivered in BTS530
  * //